-Where "lp" is the peak inductor current.
-An important point to observe is that the LM2733 device will limit its switch current based on peak current.
-This means that since lp (maximum) is fixed, increasing L will increase the maximum amount of power available to the load.
+An important point to observe is that the LM27313 will limit its switch current based on peak current.
+This means that because lp(max) is fixed, increasing L will increase the maximum amount of power available to the load.
 Conversely, using too little inductance may limit the amount of load current which can be drawn from the output.